Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

 ## Data Purging
-Since the integration with Mercurial requires that a working copy of the Mercurial repository be stored on the SpiraTeam server, you may decide at some point to unlink a disused Mercurial repository from SpiraTeam to save disk-space.
-However unlinking the repository through the SpiraTeam web interface will not remove the working copy of the repository from the server.
+Since the integration with Mercurial requires that a working copy of the Mercurial repository be stored on the Spira server, you may decide at some point to unlink a disused Mercurial repository from Spira to save disk-space.
+However unlinking the repository through the Spira web interface will not remove the working copy of the repository from the server.

-To permanently remove a repository from the SpiraTeam server, you need to locate the following path:
+To permanently remove a repository from the Spira server, you need to locate the following path:

 -   **(Windows XP, 2003)**: C:\\Documents and Settings\\All Users\\Application Data
 -   **(Windows 2008, 7, Vista)**: C:\\ProgramData

 If you look inside this folder, you will see a subfolder called "Inflectra", and under that will be a subfolder called "MercurialProvider".
-If you open up this subfolder, you will see a list of all the Mercurial repositories that have been accessed through SpiraTeam.
+If you open up this subfolder, you will see a list of all the Mercurial repositories that have been accessed through Spira.
 To purge a module, just select it and choose the Delete Folder option in Windows.